 Alert: shifting parts of speech!
 As a noun, a derivative is kind of financial agreement or deal.
 As an adjective, though, derivative describes something that borrows heavily from something else that came before it.

-The economic meltdown of the last decade is due largely to the mismanagement of derivatives, which are deals based on the outcome of other deal.
+In grammar and linguistics, a word that is formed from another word is called a derivative.
+For example, the word courageous is a derivative of the word courage.
+In economics, derivatives are deals based on the outcome of other deals.
 A movie plot might be described as derivative if it steals from another film — say, if it lifts the tornado, the witch, and the dancing scarecrow from The Wizard of Oz.